MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/offline-apps.md

 # Develop offline-capable canvas apps

 Mobile users often need to be productive even when they have limited or no connectivity.
-When you build a canvas app, you can:
+When you build a canvas app, you can perform these tasks:

-- Open PowerApps Mobile when offline.
+- Open PowerApps Mobile and run apps when offline.
-- Run apps that you develop when offline.
 - Determine when an app is offline, online, or in a metered connection by using the [Connection](../canvas-apps/functions/signals.md#connection) signal object.
 - Use [collections](../canvas-apps/create-update-collection.md) and leverage functions such as [LoadData and SaveData](../canvas-apps/functions/function-savedata-loaddata.md) for basic data storage when offline.